steltenpower/ElementarySchoolGimmicks/README.md

 But number naming is a little bit more complex than that.
 To figure that out:<br>
 <img src="https://raw.githubusercontent.com/steltenpower/ElementarySchoolGimmicks/master/getallenuitspreker.jpg"></td></tr><tr><td colspan="3">
 Which together with the notion of needing physical constraints for how layers can be moved relative to each other, resulted in the current digital design:<br><img src="https://github.com/steltenpower/ElementarySchoolGimmicks/blob/master/getal_in_letters_v0.svg"><br>
+  The on/off of the trema, so "e" or "ë", is not taken into account yet.
+  TODO:<br>
+  introduce empty colums/rows for sturdiness<br>
+  add font-type<br>
+  set size in physical parameters<br>
+  add a reference square of 1cm x 1cm<br>
+  add z=0 and up for the different layers
-  The on/off of the trema, so "e" or "ë", is not taken into account yet.</td></tr><tr><td colspan="3"> Of course we need a english version as well, where "for-teen" and "twenty-four" show there's irregularity in the order of things in that language too.
+</td></tr><tr><td colspan="3"> Of course we need a english version as well, where "for-teen" and "twenty-four" show there's irregularity in the order of things in that language too.
   </td></tr></table>

 ### Add and substract, shown as 2 directions along the same scale: